-One speaker isn’t enough, so V-Moda added some happy colors to the Remix.
+One speaker isn’t enough, so V-Moda added happy colours to the Remix.
 I think more is better, and so does V-Moda, which you can daiA cable tethers cable to tether the speakers’ speakers, but they should be manageable for your music needs.

 The Remix delivers deep lows without drowning out Lamar’s vocals.
-It features a rear-mounted bass reflex port, which creates a great sound experience.
+It features a rear-mounted bass reflex port, which creates an excellent sound experience.

 The bass on the Fugoo Style was more prominent than that on the Remix.
-However, while the Remix had more intense bass, the Style offered a wider soundscape likened to listening to the track in a small room with open windows.
+However, while the Remix had more intense bass, the Style offered a more expansive soundscape likened to listening to the track in a small room with open windows.

 The x of “Tennessee Whiskey” had the warmer audio.
-The bass guitar sounded much richer, with a fullness that couldn’t be found in the Style.
+The bass guitar sounded much more prosperous, with a fullness that couldn’t be found in the Style.
 Additionally, the high tones were not as clear and defined as they would have been.